franciscofontes/bone-activator/README.md

 # Bone activator
-Blender addon to activate a bone when selected
+Blender addon to activate a bone when selected.
 Tested in blender 2.8

 Hello!